 These are just a few of the companies that have already switched server technologies, from traditional servers to serverless infrastructure.
 Of course, this is by no means a reason to think traditional servers will disappear but having big companies make the jump does point to a not so distant future where serverless will be the go-to technology for deploying enterprise applications.
 We, the folks at Dashbird, are proud to stand next to business giants in our belief that the future is serverless.

-A compilation of lessons learned at Dashbird after working with 4,000+ customers and 300,000+ Lambda functions
+A collection of lessons learned at Dashbird after working with 4,000+ customers and 300,000+ Lambda functions

 Write for us!